Low thyroid? Keep these 9 foods on your radar

 Oysters

-Like most seafood, the oyster also is a great source of iodine.
+Like most seafood, the oyster is also a great source of iodine.
 Just three ounces of cooked oysters provide nearly two-thirds of the iodine you need each day.

 Tuna and sardines